su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 SOLVER = RANS
 ```

-A new marker is introduced, MARKER_MATCH_DEFORM_MESH.
+A new marker is introduced, MARKER_DEFORM_MESH_SYM_PLANE.
 This marker is effectively
 a symmetry marker for the mesh deformation only.
 It may be useful in cases where
 symmetry in the mesh is required, but not in the fluid simulation.
 An example may
 be the simulation of a plane half-model, in wind tunnel, where the effect of boundary